JCSDA/spack-stack/doc/source/Platforms.rst

 It is recommended to increase the stacksize limit by using ``ulimit -S -s unlimited``, and to test if the module environment functions correctly (``module available``).

-1. Create a pre-configured environment with a default (nearly empty) site config
+1. Create a pre-configured environment with a default (nearly empty) site config and activate it (optional: decorate bash prompt with environment name; warning: this can scramble the prompt for long lines)

 .. code-block:: console

-   spack stack create env --site linux.default [--template jedi-ufs-all] --name jedi-ufs.mylinux
+   spack stack create env --site linux.default [--template jedi-ufs-all] --name jedi-ufs.mylinux spack env activate [-p] envs/jedi-ufs.mylinux

 2. Temporarily set environment variable ``SPACK_SYSTEM_CONFIG_PATH`` to modify site config files in ``envs/jedi-ufs.mylinux/site``